octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 authors: Aymeric Bethencourt and Thomas Zoughebi
 ---

 Before we start digging into Tezos itself, let's review the basics of blockchain and cryptocurrencies.
 This module will present a brief history of the blockchain, its main components, consensus' mechanisms and introduce the notion of _smart contract_ (smart contracts will be more detailed in [the dedicated chapter of the "*Tezos Basics*" module](/tezos-basics/smart-contracts)).
-All these notions will later be helpful in the following modules to understand how Tezos works and how it builds upon Bitcoin and Ethereum to become part of a new generation of blockchains.
+All these notions will later be helpful in the following modules to understand how Tezos works and how it goes beyond Bitcoin and Ethereum to become part of a new generation of blockchains.

 ## A brief history of blockchain
 ### The tipping points